AzureIoTGBB/azure-iot-edge-hol/module1/README.md

 >Note: Do this in a plain Powershell window.
 It does not work in the PowerShell ISE for some reason.

 First, we will clone the Azure IoT C sdk.
 We need this to get the certificate generation scripts.
-Also, while Edge is in public preview, we need the 'CACertToolEdge' branch of the SDK.
+Also, while Edge is in public preview, we need the 'modules-preview' branch of the SDK.

 After cloning the C sdk, we prepare the PowerShell environment to we can generate the certificates.